 When using medical marijuana, you should avoid driving or operating heavy machinery.
 You shouldn't use medical marijuana if you're pregnant, have heart disease, or you have a history of psychosis.

-If you're considering medical marijuana treatment call the Center for Family Practice LLC today, or make an appointment online.
+If you're considering medical marijuana treatment call the Center for Family Practice LLC today.